ShadowSinner/my-first-repo/README.md

 # My first project

-This is a sample git repository containing some sample files.
+This is a sample git repository containing some sample files.I added some text